klia22/desert-well/README.md

     S XOR (U + xMul) ∈ L_SW

 If we write U_low = k and U_high = h, then the low‑10 sum k + xMulLow may overflow, adding a 1 bit to the high‑12 part.
-We handled this by precomputing two carry masks for every possible shift amount (0…1023): a carry‑0 mask that marks the valid column range when no overflow occurs, and a carry‑1 mask for the overflow case.
+We can handle this by precomputing two carry masks for every possible shift amount (0…1023): a carry‑0 mask that marks the valid column range when no overflow occurs, and a carry‑1 mask for the overflow case.

 For a given k, we computed a 4096‑bit mask of valid high‑12 values for SW by: